Table of contents

 PoW is a consensus process in which miners must solve complicated mathematical problems to verify transactions and mint blocks.
 When miners solve a challenge correctly, they acquire permission to mint the next block and receive the block reward and transaction fees.

 Any device connecting to a blockchain network is referred to as a node.
 Different nodes have different levels of responsibility and may be used to validate transactions, maintain the blockchain's history, transmit data, and perform other tasks.

 Since blockchains are dispersed peer-to-peer networks, nodes come together to construct the network's infrastructure.

 NFT (Non-fungible token)

-A digital certificate of authenticity, or NFT, is used to assign and verify a single digital or physical item ownership.
-NFTs are not convertible with each other, unlike fungible tokens.
+A digital certificate of authenticity, or NFT, assigns and verifies a single digital or physical item ownership.
+NFTs are not convertible to each other, unlike fungible tokens.

 To the moon

 This term suggests that the value of an asset will rise to the point where it will reach the moon.
 This is utilized by shills, bulls, and virtually everyone during a bull market.